DuckTapeKiller/obsidian-kindle-export/README.md

 **Important:** If you are running the backend, make sure to use the modified `index.php` provided with this fork to get the **Cover Title Fix**.

+You need to use my forked version: https://github.com/DuckTapeKiller/Obsidian2Kindle/

 1. **Copy files:**
    Copy `main.js`, `manifest.json`, and `styles.css` to your Obsidian vault:
    `YourVault/.obsidian/plugins/obsidian-kindle-export/`